 As any horse enthusiast knows, limiting a horse’s food intake is practically a full-time job.
 If given free access to food, any horse will eat itself into a state of obesity.

-Since horse obesity is one of the biggest problems faced by horse owners and horse farmers, Farmco developed our 6608sf Slow Feed Horse Feeder — designed to allow your horse to eat only what it needs.
+Since horse obesity is one of the biggest problems faced by horse owners and horse farmers, Farmco developed the SF Series Slow Feed Horse Feeder — designed to allow your horse to eat only what it needs.

 We know what you’re thinking: Nobody can stop my horse from eating.
 How can your feeder do that?

 The Slow Feed Horse Feeder accomplishes this thanks to the unique slow feed net panels.
-The polyester net around the hay bale limits the amount of hay a horse can eat in a single bite, allowing them to eat all day, without overeating.
-The 2.5 inch net panel opening is designed to allow a horse to eat 1 to 1.5 pounds of hay per hour — the precise amount of hay experts recommend.
+The polyester net around the hay bale protects the horse’s teeth and limits the amount of hay a horse can eat in a single bite, allowing them to eat all day, without overeating.
+The 2.5-inch net panel opening is designed to allow a horse to eat 1 to 1.5 pounds of hay per hour — the precise amount of hay experts recommend.

 Using a covered feeder like the Farmco 608SF keeps hay dry, preventing dangerous mold from developing.